apparata/Markin/README.md

 The parser generates a tree of elements.
 The tree is `Codable` compliant.

 The tree can also be transformed back to Markin format.
-This means that Markin documents can parsed, manipulated programmatically by modifying/removing/replacing/adding tree elements, and written back to file.
+This means that Markin documents can be parsed, manipulated programmatically by modifying/removing/replacing/adding tree elements, and written back to file.

 The library has HTML rendering built-in, but external rendering of the element tree is entirely feasible.